ZhangYuri/poetry/README.md

 - `await LoadSouthernTangPoetryAsync()` Get the Southern Tang Poetry 南唐词.
 - `await LoadCaocaoAnthologyAsync()` Get the Caocao Anthology 曹操诗集.

+## Build

+Open `Poetry.sln` solution file and build by Visual Studio.
+The output libraries and files will be in `bin\Debug` or `bin\Release` directory.

 ## CLI

-You can run following on Windows.
+You can open the `Poetry.Chinese.exe` application file directly or run following on Windows.

 ```sh
 .\Poetry.Chinese
 ```

-For macOS and Linux, you can type following command to run.
+And for macOS and Linux, you can execute following command.

 ```sh
 dotnet Poetry.Chinese.dll